Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/Bead-tirf-fluo-sim.png
     :width: 70%

-    +Upper Left : Fluorescence image of an actin bead with a growing actin cortex.
+    Upper Left : Fluorescence image of an actin bead with a growing actin cortex.
 Escaping filaments form the actin cloud that can  hardly  be seen in fluorescence.
 Scale bar is 2 µm.
 Lower Left: Total Internal Reflexion (TIRF) image of actin polymerising on an actin bead.
 Escaping filaments can directly be observed.
 The gray circle represents the bead size.
 Right :
     Representation of the actin growth simulation with delimitation between the entangled branched actin network and escaping filaments.
 Adapted from :cite:`Kawska2012`.